Skip to main content

 How to Avoid These Mistakes

 Your Common App essay is not a resume.
 It is a window into your personality, your values, and your voice.
-Give admissions officers a reason to want you on their campus.
+Get feedback on your draft with our essay coach.